#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 • Uses intelligent virtual agents (IVAs) and workflow automation for predictive, skills-based, and intelligent routing to improve resolution and agent productivity.

-• Call agents can handle inbound/outbound with omnichannel routing (across voice, SMS, web chat, social, and email) from a unified interface, making it easy for your business to deliver a unified customer experience.
+• Call agents can handle inbound/outbound with omnichannel routing (across voice, SMS, web chat, social, and email) from a unified interface, making it easy for your business to deliver a unified customer context.

 • Workforce optimization to maximize productivity and reduce manual tasks, and real-time analytics to monitor and report on contact center performance.